arnabch-dev/particles-io/readme.md

 ### About
 Just a normal 2d shooting game for exploring canvas and server driven events and real challenges of realtime(inspired by a video from youtube)

+Using gsap for animation -> as it provides more granular control over the values and not dom focused like framer motion

 # Modes

 ### From Canvas side(Single Player mode)